-- 8.2 All disputes with respect to the interpretation, application or alleged breach of this Contract that the parties are unable to resolve informally at the local level, may be referred to mediation on notice by either party to the others, with the assistance of a neutral mediator jointly selected by the parties.
-If the dispute cannot be settled within thirty (30) days after the mediator has been appointed, or within such other period as agreed to by the parties in writing, the dispute will be referred to arbitration administered pursuant to the Arbitration Act. - 8.3 Should the parties be unable to agree on the selection of the mediator or arbitrator within seven (7) days after notice is served by any party seeking the appointment of a mediator or arbitrator, the Chief Justice of the Supreme Court of British Columbia will be asked to appoint the mediator or arbitrator. - 8.4 Upon agreement of both parties, the dispute may bypass the mediation step and be referred directly to arbitration. - 8.5 The Agency and the Physician must advise the Ministry of Health and the Doctors of BC respectively prior to referring any dispute to arbitration.
+- 8.3 Upon agreement of both parties, the dispute may bypass the mediation step and be referred directly to arbitration.
+Nothing in this Article 8 will prevent any party from commencing arbitration at any time in order to preserve a legal right, including but not limited to relating to a limitation period. - 8.4 The Agency and the Physician must advise the Ministry of Health and the Doctors of BC respectively prior to referring any dispute to arbitration.
 The Ministry of Health and the Doctors of BC will have the right to apply to intervene in the arbitration and such application will rely on the common-law test for granting intervenor status.
-All intervenors are responsible for their own costs and any other costs the arbitrator may order them to pay. - 8.6 Any dispute settlement achieved by the parties, up to the point of arbitration, will be deemed to have been concluded without prejudice to other disputes or proceedings involving other parties, and will not be referred to in any other dispute or proceeding.
+All intervenors are responsible for their own costs and any other costs the arbitrator may order them to pay. - 8.5 Any dispute settlement achieved by the parties, up to the point of arbitration, will be deemed to have been concluded without prejudice to other disputes or proceedings involving other parties, and will not be referred to in any other dispute or proceeding.